 Shop til you drop at Miramar shopping mall

 If you’re looking for excellent shopping, Miramar shopping mall is the place to be.
+You basically find some of the best shopping in Fuengirola in one place.
 People from all over Andalucia head to Fuengirola just to go shopping there.

 Even travelers from Morocco across the pond travel to Miramar just for the shopping.
 You find all the most popular clothing stores like Zara, Pull & Bear, H&M, Bershka, and Primark in one place.
 On top of that, you find jewelry and electronics, and multiple sports stores.